 (b) The stationary source is an existing major stationary source for a regulated NSR pollutant that is not a GHG, and also will have an emissions increase of a regulated NSR pollutant and an emissions increase of 75,000 tpy CO2e or more.

-“Temporary clean coal technology demonstration project” meansa clean coal technology demonstration project that is operated for a period of five years or less and that complies with the SIP and other requirements necessary to attain and maintain the national ambient air quality standards during the project and after the project is terminated.
+“Temporary clean coal technology demonstration project” means the definition of “temporary clean coal technology demonstration project” set forth in 40 CFR 52.21(b)(36) and is adopted by reference.

 “Title V permit” means an operating permit under Title V of the Act.